microsoftgraph/microsoft-graph-docs/concepts/cross-device_app_configuration.md

-# Build cross-device apps, powered by Project Rome
+# Build cross-device apps powered by Project Rome

 You can use Project Rome to build experiences that cross devices and platforms seamlessly, reducing friction for users and helping to drive app engagement.
-In order for applications to share data across devices & platforms using Project Rome APIs you can configure a cross-device app which includes information about your platform-specific apps. **Let's learn why and how you should configure a cross-device app.**
+For applications to share data across devices and platforms using Project Rome APIs, you need to configure a cross-device app that includes information about your platform-specific apps.

-A cross-device app is required to take advantage of the following capabilities powered by Project Rome:
+A cross-device app enables you to:

-1. Use the activity feed API on Microsoft Graph
+- Use the Project Rome activity feed API in Microsoft Graph.
-2. Read & write user activities published by a group of platform-specific applications using the Project Rome SDK for Windows, Android, and/or iOS
+- Read and  write user activities published by a group of platform-specific applications using the Project Rome SDK for Windows, Android, and/or iOS.
-3. Use the device relay capabilities to target apps using the Project Rome SDK for Android or iOS
+- Use the device relay capabilities to target apps by using the Project Rome SDK for Android or iOS.

-Here are some examples of scenarios which can be enabled through Project Rome APIs with a cross-device app:

 ### Pick up where you left off across devices with the Activity Feed API
 For example, an app developer may configure a cross-device app to associate his apps for Windows, iOS, Android and the web so that the app on each platform may read & write user activities which are published by any app in the group.